Support Programs

 As with any learning context, there are times when students require additional time and reinforcements in order to be successful academically, socially and/or emotionally.
 Such programs to support students are available to children at Hillside, as in all schools throughout the district.
 The relevant approach is considered for any students for whom a concern arises and a need is identified.
 As partners in the education community, parents and guardians are consulted and informed during each phase of the process.
 We aim to partner with families as we seek to facilitate student growth and positive academic experiences.

 Tier I instruction is focused specifically within the core curriculum, with daily lessons and interventions targeting all students.
 Approximately 80% to 85% of the general student body should be able to meet grade level norms without additional assistance beyond the first tier.
-During the designated daily RTI period in one’s schedule, Tier I students participate in flexible instruction, typically in the form of center-based learning.
+During the designated daily MTSS period in one’s schedule, Tier I students participate in flexible instruction, typically in the form of center-based learning.
 During this period, there are a variety of activities available for students, which are directly connected to our ELA, Math, S.S., and Science curriculum.
 All work is differentiated based upon student needs and abilities.
-Typical center activities include pre-planned enrichment activities, extension projects, problem solving work, curriculum games, Individualized Daily Reading (IDR), etc.
+Typical center activities include pre-planned enrichment activities, extension projects, problem solving work, curriculum games, etc..

 Tier II intervention occurs when a child does not respond to Tier I instruction that is delivered in the basic academic classroom.
 If that is the case, then the classroom teacher will provide additional targeted instruction throughout an intervention cycle.
 This Tier II instruction occurs in addition to regular instruction and takes place three to four times a week.
-Tier II instruction takes place during the daily RTI period and during ELA & Math aesthetic support courses.
+Tier II instruction takes place during the daily MTSS period and during ELA & Math aesthetic support courses.
+Your child’s teacher will communicate specific supports to you directly.

 Students Accelerated in Learning (SAIL)- CI